Thinking about applying

 Part 3 asks about the impact sexual abuse has had across your life

-It is an offence to make a false statement in a statutory declaration.
+- It is an offence to provide false or misleading information and statements in a redress application.

 There is a checklist at the back of the application so you can make sure your application is complete.

 The Scheme will create one unique identification number that will be attached to your application, known as a Redress ID.

 Please keep a record of this number, as it will help if you need to make changes or ask questions about your application.